Whole Home Renovation in Miami, FL

 Why Many Miami Homes Eventually Need More Than Room by Room Fixes

-In Miami, most homeowners do not wake up one day and decide they want a whole home renovation.
+In Miami, from the tropical landscapes near Vizcaya Museum to the classic architecture surrounding the Biltmore Hotel in Coral Gables, most homeowners do not wake up one day and decide they want a whole home renovation.
 It usually starts much quieter than that.
 One room begins to feel uncomfortable.
 Storage feels tight even after cleaning out closets.
 Air does not move the same way it used to.
 Small repairs keep repeating.

 Miami homes take a lot of daily stress.
 Heat stays year round.
 Humidity never really leaves.
 Families use kitchens, living rooms, and bathrooms harder than they did years ago.
 Houses that were built to handle lighter use slowly fall behind how people live today.